reduxjs/redux/docs/introduction/HistoricalContext.md

 ## Minimal API

 Founders placed a lot of trust in the community, rather than taking a stance on what everyone should do.
 This increases the flexibility of Redux, in the way it's used and in what way it grows.
-In order to stay lightweight and flexible enough for industry use, small applications and other community needs, nothing is built in.
+In order to stay lightweight and flexible enough for a variety of needs, nothing is built in.

 > [the] reason the middleware API exists in the first place is because we explicitly did not want to prescribe a particular solution for async."
 My previous Flux library, Flummox, had what was essentially a promise middleware built in.
 It was convenient for some, but because it was built in, you couldn't change or opt-out of its behavior.
 With Redux, we knew that the community would come up with a multitude of better async solutions that whatever we could have built in ourselves.
 > Redux Thunk is promoted in the docs because it's the absolute bare minimum solution.
 We were confident that the community would come up with something different and/or better.
 We were right!”